milot-dev/BrickBreaker/README.md

 ### Collision Detection

-Uses simple AABB (Axis-Aligned Bounding Box) collision detection:
+Uses simple AABB (Axis Aligned Bounding Box) collision detection:

 - Ball is treated as a circle
 - Bricks and paddle are rectangles